The Landscape of GPU-Centric Communication: Introduction

 \section{Introduction}

 In recent years, GPUs have become the accelerator of choice for a vast array of applications across both HPC and ML.
-This quick adoption, driven mainly by the GPU's massive parallelism and fast memory bandwidth, means that most of modern cloud and HPC capability is now concentrated in clusters of GPUs.
-As of June 2024, 9 of the 10 leading Top500 supercomputers rely on GPU clusters for acceleration and this trend is likely to continue \cite{top500}.
-The only one that does not rely on GPUs relies on highly-vectorized CPU architecture with High-Bandwidth Memory.
+This quick adoption, driven mainly by the GPU's massive parallelism and high memory bandwidth, means that most of modern cloud and HPC capability is now concentrated in clusters of GPUs.
+As of November 2025, 9 of the 10 leading Top500 supercomputers rely on GPU clusters for acceleration and this trend is likely to continue \cite{top500}.
+The only system, Fugaku, without GPUs employs a highly vectorized CPU architecture combined with High-Bandwidth Memory.

-While using scores of GPUs has been shown to significantly accelerate computation, communication between the GPUs can quickly become a scalability bottleneck \cite{Peta-scale-stencil}.
+While using scores of GPUs has been shown to significantly accelerate computation, communication between the GPUs can quickly become a scalability bottleneck \cite{Peta-scale-stencil} \cite{padal2}.
 Traditionally, multi-GPU communication, both within and across nodes, had always been the responsibility of the CPU.
 From their conception, GPUs were thought of as devices that can supply large amounts of computation but that are also inherently dependent on the CPU for auxiliary tasks like communication.
 In this \textit{CPU-centric} model of execution, the routines relaying data for consumption by the GPUs are oblivious to the GPUs' existence.

 In the last decade, several advancements, broadly referred to as \textit{GPU-centric} communication, have sought to challenge the CPU's hegemony on multi-GPU execution.
 At a high level, these advancements reduce the CPU's involvement in the critical path of execution, give the GPU more autonomy in initiating and synchronizing communication and attempt to address the semantic mismatch between multi-GPU communication and computation.